Mini-XML 4.0 Programming Manual

 mxml_node_t *

-mxmlNewTextf(mxml_node_t *parent, int whitespace,
+mxmlNewTextf(mxml_node_t *parent, bool whitespace,

 const char *format, ...);